jembishop/bits_n_bobs/README.md

-# jupyter_stuff
+# bits n bobs
-just a collection of random jupyter bits and bobs!
+just a collection of random bits and bobs, jupyter odd scripts etc!